sftpplus/sftpplus-docs/chevah/server/static/documentation/configuration/authentication.rst

 :Default value: ''
 :Optional: No
-:Values: * Path to local filesystem
+:Values: * Path on the local filesystem
 :From version: 3.33.0
 :Description:
     Absolute path to a file, local to the server, in which the